paintingofblue/tweet-scraper/README.md

 * Tweet scraper

 # To-do
-* Include built-in markov generation based off of files
+* Include built-in markov chain generation based off of the file provided to it
 * Media downloader

 # Installation instructions